 There’s no clear evidence that HRT will make you gain weight, and everybody is different.
 It’s common to put on some weight during the menopause, so it’s possible that weight gain could be due to the menopause itself.

 How can I decide whether to take HRT?

-The choice about whether to take HRT is very individual to you.
-Think carefully about all of the benefits and risks involved.
-Your GP can help you to assess how these may affect you based on your own circumstances and can prescribe it in the safest, most effective way for you.
+The choice about whether to take HRT is individual to you.
+Think carefully about the benefits and risks involved.
+Your GP can help you to assess how these may affect you based on your own circumstances.
+They can prescribe HRT in the safest, most effective way for you.